animatlabs/animatlabs.github.io/_drafts/2026-04-06-serilog-structured-logging.md

 }
 ```

-**Container shutdown** — when the app exits, buffered logs can be lost. `Log.CloseAndFlushAsync()` in the `finally` block flushes before the process dies.
-For graceful shutdown in Kubernetes:
+**Container shutdown:** when the app exits, buffered logs get lost unless you flush. `Log.CloseAndFlushAsync()` in the `finally` block handles normal shutdown.
+For Kubernetes, hook into `ApplicationStopping`:

 ```csharp
 var host = builder.Build();